Queens Chronicle

 The Queens Chronicle is a free weekly newspaper based in the New York City neighborhood of Rego Park, Queens.
 It was founded in November 1978 as The Paper by Susan Merzon.
+Her son, Mark Weidler, is the paper's current publisher.

 In 1984, it expanded beyond its Howard Beach constituency and was renamed the Queens Chronicle.
 In 1994, the paper's offices suffered a devastating fire.